 It is known that Arthur and another POW, Leo Johnson, were beaten – in the summer of 1944 – with a wooden stick one inch thick and with fists by the guards.
 The reason for the beating was that they had been caught drinking ice water in violation of regulations.
 Arthur’s face was badly cut and bruised and he had two black eyes.
 Arthur was also beaten in July 1944 for five minutes with a stick because he was accused of not saluting a Japanese soldier.
 Again he suffered facial cuts and a black eye.

 While in this camp, some of the POWs built a radio and hid it in the latrine.
 When it was discovered, the Japanese executed anyone they believed to be involved in building and hiding the radio.

-Matt remained in the camp until the end of the war.
-He was liberated on September 7, 1945, and taken by train to the Yokohama Docks where he boarded the U.S.S.
+He remained in the camp until the end of the war and was liberated on September 7, 1945.
+The POWs were taken by train to the Yokohama Docks where he boarded the U.S.S.
 Recovery and given a medical exam.
 The decision was made to return him to the Philippine Islands.
 His mother was living with her sister at 55 Kentucky Street, Salinas, when she was notified on September 13, 1945, that he had been liberated.
 During this time he was promoted to corporal and later sergeant.